I’ll talk about Cornish Boiler today.

 So without wasting much time, allow me to begin this educational adventure with you.

-Cornish Boiler is a fire tube, horizontal, internally fired, natural circulation boiler just like Lancashire boiler except having a single large fire tube instead of two fire tubes in Lancashire boiler.
+Cornish Boiler is a fire tube, horizontal, internally fired, natural circulation boiler just like Lancashire boiler except having a single large fire tube instead of two fire tubes in the Lancashire boiler.

 Firstly, This boiler was initiated by Richard Trevithick and installed at the Dolcoath mine in 1812.

 Cornish boiler can produce steam at the rate of 6500kg/hr with a maximum steam pressure of 11bar.

 Construction of Cornish Boiler-